11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 The 11 Mukhi Rudraksha is a natural seed that requires the same basic care as all Rudraksha beads to maintain its integrity over years of daily wear.

 - Oiling: Apply a single drop of sandalwood oil or mustard oil to the bead every 2-4 weeks.
 Gently work the oil into the eleven Mukhi grooves with your fingertip.
-This prevents drying, cracking, and surface degradation.
+This prevents drying, cracking, and surface wear.

 - If the bead cracks or breaks: The bead has completed its protective work.
 Immerse it respectfully in a flowing river or place it at the base of a Peepal tree with gratitude.
 Acquire and activate a new bead.
 Do not attempt repair.